-Canadian blues/roots recording artists, Holly and Jon have released a new recording.
+Canadian blues/roots recording artists, Holly Hyatt and Jon Burden have released a new recording.
 Entitled "1929: The Summit Sessions", The 11 song CD is an acoustic, roots album and contains 9 original songs and 2 Robert Johnson chestnuts.
-Showcasing their vocal harmonies and instrumental abilities on stand up bass and slide guitar, the new album encompasses blues styles and influences from field hollers, delta blues and gospel and is sure to please the lover of acoustic roots based music.
+Showcasing their vocal harmonies and instrumental abilities on stand up bass and slide guitar, the new album encompasses blues styles and influences from field hollers, delta blues and gospel; and is sure to please the lover of acoustic, roots based music.

 The following is a customer review: "Truly, whether you are a blues fanatic or not, this album is simply a work of beautiful craftsmanship and artistry.
 It is reminiscent of the genuine era of blues from the deep south, --it is earthy, political and sublime.
 Not many new performers can put so much heart and soul into their music as Holly and Jon have. --This is a recording that, like only a few in my collection, will preserve it's freshness and vitality for years to come.
 I wish you all success, Holly and Jon! ".